MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

 ### Prerequisites

-- You're using a [preview version](ai-preview-getstarted.md) of Business Central that's enabled for Copilot.
-Enabling Copilot is done by an admin.
+- Marketing text suggestions feature is enabled and activated on your environment.
+This tsak is typically done by an an admin.
 For more information, go to [Configure AI-powered item marketing text with Copilot](enable-ai.md).
-- You're using a one of the languages currently supported by the marketing text suggestions.
+- You're using one of the languages currently supported by the marketing text suggestions.

    [!INCLUDE[copilot-supported-languages.md](includes/copilot-supported-languages.md)] <!--you're using in Business Central must be English.
 Any of the available English locales work, like English (United States), English (United Kingdom), or English (South Africa).-->